Beta Herculis: Properties

 At Palomar Observatory, Antoine Labeyrie and others used speckle interferometry with the Hale Telescope to resolve the system in 1977.
 The Hipparcos satellite observed the orbital motion of the primary relative to other stars, and an orbit was computed in 2005 using spectroscopic data together with these measurements.
 The period of the system is around 410 days.
 They have a high orbital eccentricity of 0.55 and the orbital plane is inclined 53.8° to the line of sight from the Earth.

 The primary star has a stellar classification of G7 IIIa, indicating that it is a giant star that has exhausted the hydrogen at its core and evolved away from the main sequence.
-It has a mass nearly three times the mass of the Sun, and has expanded to 17 times the Sun's radius.
-The effective temperature of the star's outer envelope is about 4,887 K, which gives it the yellow hue of a G-type star.
+It is most likely fusing helium into carbon and oxygen in its core, qualifying it as a horizontal branch or red clump star.
+With a mass nearly three times the mass of the Sun, it was most likely a B-type main-sequence star similar to Beta Librae prior to core hydrogen exhaustion.
+It is comparable to the main component of Capella, albeit warmer and brighter.
+Being 420 million years old, it has expanded to 16 times the Sun's radius and is radiating 150 times its luminosity.
+The effective temperature of the star's outer envelope is about 5,100 K, which gives it the yellow hue of a G-type star.
 The secondary star has a mass only 90% that of the Sun.

+With insufficient mass to explode as a supernova, Beta Herculis will most likely become a white dwarf similar to Sirius B, but less massive.